 May 18, 2016

 The next laundry event arrived and Susan returned to wash clothes; Grace did not.
-I gave Susan one of the gift cards and held on to the second one.
-I wasn’t sure if I would even see Grace again but I decided to wait awhile before giving to someone else.
+Susan was given one of the gift cards and held on to the second one.
+We weren’t sure if we would even see Grace again but we decided to wait awhile before giving the card to someone else.
 Toward the end of the day, a woman came in, walked directly to me and started sharing her personal stories of struggle.
 She had recently lost her son, was trying to afford funeral expenses and struggling to feed her other children.

-I got chills up and down when she looked directly at me and said, “Can you help at all, do you have anything, perhaps a gift card to Wal-Mart or HEB?”
-Only one volunteer knew I had that gift card on me and she had not spoken to the woman.
-I gave her the $100 Wal-Mart card and told her God was very direct in helping her.
+She looked directly at the volunteer holding the card and said, “Can you help at all, do you have anything, perhaps a gift card to Wal-Mart or HEB?”
+No one else knew this person had the card.
+She was given the Wal-Mart card and we were able to share with her how much God loves her.
 She started crying and left.
 She wasn’t there for laundry that day but God brought her in there specifically to ask.